-With the rise of remote work due to the COVID-19 pandemic, the market has become saturated with workplace communication tools.
-Slack, Microsoft Teams, Zoom, and Google Meet are among the most commonly used methods of communication for employees.
+With the rise of remote work, the employee communications market has become saturated with digital workplace communication tools like Slack, Microsoft Teams, Zoom, and Google Meet.

 Effective employee communication tools don’t need a lot of bells and whistles.
 Something that’s easy to use with a streamlined user interface (UI) can be easily adopted by hourly team members.
 It can even save the company money; there’s no need to pay for a bulky service that’s bogged down with superfluous features.
 The easiest solution is often the best one, and your team members most likely are already familiar with texting.